PlummersSoftwareLLC/Primes/PrimeSQLite/solution_1/README.md

 ![Parallelism](https://img.shields.io/badge/Parallel-no-green)
 ![Bit count](https://img.shields.io/badge/Bits-8-green)

 This is an implementation of the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm in SQLite.
-SQL is a Turing complete language, so it is interesting how algorithm can be implemented in SQL, and thus in SQLite.
-However, there are some challenges to overcome when using SQLite and conform to the rules in [CONTRIBUTING.md](../../CONTRIBUTING.md#rules).
+SQL is a [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) language, so it is interesting how algorithm can be implemented in SQL, and thus in SQLite.

+## Challenges

+There are some challenges to overcome when using SQLite and conform to the rules in [CONTRIBUTING.md](../../CONTRIBUTING.md#rules).
 SQLite lacks some important features:

 1. a builtin sqrt function
 2. a real good way to run the calculation in a while loop for at least 5 seconds and report on the results